 The EGA accepts only de-identified data with a DAC approved access plan.
 The accepted data types include raw data formats from the array-based and new sequencing platforms as well as phenotype files describing study samples.

 The EGA offers a range of tools for the file and meta-data upload.
-The automated tools include the Java EgaCryptor, which encrypts and verifies all the accepted file types, and the EGA Webin portal for the metadata submission.
+The automated tools include the Java EgaCryptor, which encrypts and verifies all the accepted file types, and the EGA Submitter Portal for the metadata submission.